fabiocabrini/Helix_IoT_MQTT/README.md

 ## About

-The Helix IoT MQTT is a modular component that enables IoT devices based on MQTT protocol to transmit data to the  Helix Sandbox.
-The
-UltraLight 2.0 IoT Agent is configured to communicate with a set of cell phone IoT devices from [IoT MQTT Panel](https://play.google.com/store/apps/details?id=snr.lab.iotmqttpanel.prod&hl=pt_BR) using [Eclipse Mosquitto™](https://mosquitto.org/) an open source MQTT message broker.
+Helix IoT MQTT is a modular component that allows MQTT protocol-based IoT devices to transmit data to Helix Sandbox.
+The UltraLight 2.0 IoT Agent is configured to communicate with a set of cell phone IoT devices from [IoT MQTT Panel](https://play.google.com/store/apps/details?id=snr.lab.iotmqttpanel.prod&hl=pt_BR) using [Eclipse Mosquitto™](https://mosquitto.org/) an open source MQTT message broker.

 ## Inside